 Travelling from Hungary to Croatia by Bus

-There are a couple of daily buses from Budapest to Zagreb run by Volanbusz.
-Journey time is around 5 hours.
+There are a number of daily buses from Budapest to Zagreb run by Flixbus.
+Journey time is around 4 and a half to 5 hours.

 During summer, there are also direct bus services from Budapest to the Croatian coast, with most routes running once a week.
 The Adria Express goes to Rijeka, Opatija, Pula, Rovinj and Porec (in total, 11 hours to Porec).
 The Dalmatian Express runs from Budapest to Split.
 Finally, the Montenegro Express goes all the way from Budapest to Budva (catchy!), including a stop in Dubrovnik en route.
 Again, details of these routes can be found on the Volanbusz website.

 - Ryanair Flights from London Stansted, East Midlands, Manchester, Bristol, Edinburgh, Cork and Dublin to Budapest

 - Easyjet Flights from London Gatwick, London Southend and Manchester to Budapest